 Interested in automating your next equity financing?
 Contact us to learn more.

-Shoobx is revolutionizing the way that startups fundraise.
-Raising money shouldn’t be a multi-month engagement that disrupts your regular business operations, and with Shoobx, it isn’t.
-Shoobx enables you to reduce time- and cost-requirements over traditional fundraising processes.
-Using Shoobx is easier, faster, and cheaper—it creates a better outcome for your company by providing transparency and keeping your company on the rails with all of your important information in a single place.
+Our goal is to revolutionize the way startups fundraise.
+Raising money shouldn’t be a multi-month engagement that disrupts your regular business operations.
+Our system enables you to reduce time- and cost-requirements over traditional fundraising processes.
+Using our system is often easier, faster, and cheaper—it can create a better outcome for your company by providing transparency and keeping your company on the rails with all of your important information in a single place.

 An equity financing is the process of raising money through the sale of ownership in the company that offers investors certain rights and privileges.
 You should work in close consultation with your lawyer on all aspects of your equity financing.